Clinical-Genomics/BALSAMIC/docs/git_etiquette.rst

 **Code formatting**
 ^^^^^^^^^^^^^^^^^^^

-BALSAMIC is using Black (https://github.com/psf/black) as code formatter.
+BALSAMIC is using Black as code formatter: https://github.com/psf/black

 **Conventional commits and PRs**